Propagation means to reproduce an organism through natural or unnatural processes.

 - So how do you do that?
 We know that the high power lights are strong but the problem with them during the first stages of plant growth is that the lights produce a lot of heat and you don’t want to fry your babies.
 Plus big HID grows lights and LED grow lights are better suited for more mature plants.

 Turning Germinated Seeds into Seedlings

-After your seeds start sprouting you’ll want to start getting them under lights and turning them in to seedlings.
-Some growers put their young plants directly in to the medium they’ll grow to maturity in, but we think it’s better to start things off by lighting your plants with a lower-powered light until they’re ready to fully veg.
+After your seeds start sprouting you'll want to start getting them under lights and turning them into seedlings.
+Some growers put their young plants directly into the medium they'll grow to maturity in, but we think it's better to start things off by lighting your plants with a lower-powered light until they're ready to fully veg.
 In this case, we recommend going with one of two options:

 - Fluorescent grow lights- T5 and CFL fluorescent lights are great for newly sprouted seedlings.
 They provide strong intense lights with very little heat and can be placed 4-5inches away from the seedlings for intense direct light.

 - 50w LED grow light- LED grow lights give you the least amount of heat, which is perfect for young seedlings.
-Using an all blue or multi-band grow light will stimulate plant growth without overpowering the plant like an HID will
+Using an all blue or multi-band grow light will stimulate plant growth without overpowering the plant as an HID will

 Once you find the right light for you, keep an eye out while they grow.
-Thankfully the germination stage is only around 7 days at the longest, so keep an eye out because once they’re ready to start vegging you’ll need to remove them from their cells and plant those seeds in to their grow medium.
+Thankfully the germination stage is only around 7 days at the longest, so keep an eye out because once they're ready to start vegging you'll need to remove them from their cells and plant those seeds into their grow medium.

-So what’s really happening when we clone plants?
+So what’s happening when we clone plants?